 But Labour has mixed views on the subject, going from encouraging the average man in the street to start a business, to slamming the rich and successful at every turn.
 The latter opinion has recently tipped the mixed view scale, with unions and extremists of the Labour Party seeing every business owner as rich and idle in a way that reflects the French Revolution.

+And with the media promoting quick get-rich schemes, many of the young assume it is easy to achieve instant success.
+Raised in the technology age of instant satisfaction, they are brought up with an expectation of life that is totally unrealistic.
+And yes, I am showing my age, but it is not something that the older generation were ever given –a sense of entitlement that leads to anger and resentment.
 Schools and universities have been quick to latch on to the trend of entrepreneurship.
 On visits to both institutions to hear of ideas and give advise, I am always impressed by the odd outstanding student and depressed by the volume of those who have absolutely no concept of what it is like to run a business.
 They have no concept of the necessity of having a service/product that is sellable, leave alone the necessity to actually make a profit.
 Their egos combined with this sense of entitlement leads them to believe their idea is justification enough to have a business and be guaranteed funding.
 Read more from Jan Cavelle: